St Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 St Matthew’s enjoys a rich and varied musical tradition.
 Why not become a part of it?
 If you play an instrument, you could join our Music Group; if you’re an enthusiastic singer but unable to commit on a weekly basis, you could join our Family Service Singers; if you have some singing experience and can sing with our St Matthew’s Choir – why not consider joining them!
 Or, if you’re an experienced singer with strong reading abilities – you could join our Extra Choir and sing with us at major festivals.
 For more information, speak to Josh, Nick or Ellen after the service.

-JANUARY ECO TIP from A Rocha UK
+MARCH ECO TIP from A Rocha UK

-For more eco-tips visit https://arocha.org.uk
+and for more eco-tips visit https://arocha.org.uk

 COMMUNITY CAFÉ/WELCOME SPACE